PoemaIX/KSKB-IX/docs/KSKB-IX-EN.md

 ## Limitations

 ### IX LAN
-There are some security regulations for the IX peering LAN and the IX access port (usually eth1 for the IX VM)
+There are some security regulations for the IX peering LAN and the IX access port (usually eth1 for the IX VM).

 * Only permitted MAC addresses will be allowed
 * arp-proxy and ndp-proxy must disable on the IX port.
 You can only respond the Neighbor Discovery packet that send to the KSKB-IX allocated `IX LAN` IP.